Fertility

 Freezing eggs for IVF: Waste not, want not

-Woman can freeze their eggs for later use but many will be wasted while other women miss out.
-A system of donation is needed say University of Melbourne experts
+Women can freeze their eggs while delaying childbirth, but many will be wasted while other women are desperate for eggs.
+We need a system of egg donation

 Herbicide impacts marsupial reproduction and development

-University of Melbourne research shows atrazine, a herbicide banned in the EU but widely used in Australia, causes abnormalities in the genitalia of marsupials.
+New research shows atrazine, a herbicide banned in the EU but widely used in Australia, causes abnormalities in marsupial genitalia

 Thinking about using donated eggs to start a family?